genebean/kube-playground/README.md

 cat gateway-password.txt
 ```

+You can now log into the web interface via http://<OPENFAAS_GATEWAY_EXTERNAL>:8080

-Run the following from your local machine
+You can also run the following from your local machine to use the faas-cli:

 ```bash
 export OPENFAAS_PW=<the password displayed above>
 export OPENFAAS_URL=http://<OPENFAAS_GATEWAY_EXTERNAL>:8080 # the get svc command above will show you the address echo -n $OPENFAAS_PW | faas-cli login -g $OPENFAAS_URL -u admin --password-stdin
 ```

-You can also log into the web interface via http://<OPENFAAS_GATEWAY_EXTERNAL>:8080

 OpenFaaS can be removed via these commands if you no longer wish to run it.